One dependable way to escape crowds of Alaska summertime visitors is simple. Just get wet.

 Options are plentiful.

-Human-powered trips like rafting and sea kayaking are rewarding, but to see the most glaciers and marine mammals, consider a boat tour in Resurrection Bay or Prince William Sound.
+Human-powered trips in rafts or kayaks are rewarding, but to see the most glaciers and marine mammals, consider a boat tour in Resurrection Bay or Prince William Sound.
 They’re accessible to people of all ages and abilities.

-Family-owned Lazy Otter Charters, now in its 25th season, offers a convenient five-hour trip in the Sound, past spectacular waterfalls of Blackstone Bay.
+Family-owned Lazy Otter Charters, now in its 26th season, offers a convenient five-hour trip in the Sound, including the spectacular waterfalls of Blackstone Bay.

-In spring, a four-hour tour that includes lunch is designed to offer a glimpse of gray whales migrating from the Baja in Mexico to their summer feeding grounds.
+In spring, a four-hour tour that includes lunch is designed to offer a glimpse of gray whales migrating from the Baja in Mexico to their summer feeding grounds in the Arctic.

 Though the Gulf of Alaska has some of the world’s worst maritime weather, there are often calm waters and spectacular sea kayaking near Anchorage.